 KPIs are updated regularly throughout the day, so if your chart includes a current time granularity, it may only display partial data (semi-shaded bar).

 More key metrics

-The More key metrics section displays additional channel-specific metrics.
+For certain campaign channels, the More key metrics section displays additional metrics.

 - Bounced: Number of users where the message was bounced because the receiving server could not or would not accept the message.